You'll use your analytical skills and state-of-the-art technology to provide vital intelligence support.

 UK citizen since birth

 Qualifications you need

-4 GCSE/SCEs at Grade C/2 minimum, or equivalent, including English language and maths
+4 GCSE/SCEs at Grade C/2 minimum or 4 SNEs at Grade 5 or equivalent, including English Language and Maths

 Qualifications you can gain

 RAF Apprenticeship, including City & Guilds functional skills, European Computer Driving Licence, and an ICT NVQ

 Whether or not you were born in the United Kingdom, you should have resided there for the 10 years immediately preceding your application, but candidates with a minimum of 7 years may be considered.

 The RAF Intelligence Analyst Trade is made up of highly motivated, bright, flexible men and women who have the important responsibility of providing timely intelligence support to military forces deployed on operations around the world.
 Whether deployed or working from their home bases across the UK, Intelligence Analysts are well trained and highly skilled in several areas, or specialisations, including imagery analysis, signals intelligence and operational intelligence.
 The Intelligence Analyst plays a vital role in protecting the security of the UK, its National and International interests and our allies, by collecting, analysing and disseminating intelligence.

 Intelligence is collected from multiple sources, including aerial and satellite imagery and foreign communications, 24 hours a day, 7 days a week.
 Intelligence analysts are required to collect, collate and evaluate the vast amount of information that is used in the production of useable, actionable intelligence reports and threat assessments.
 As an intelligence analyst, you could be employed in a Station Intelligence Cell assisting with the production of current operational intelligence reports and briefings for the Station Commander, or you could be assisting the Squadron Intelligence Officer on a frontline flying squadron, by providing tactical mission support to aircrew.